 Paul firmly believes that keeping active is directly linked to keeping healthy and happy.
-With his background and experience in financial and administrative system support, he looks forward to the challenge of assisting Sport Bay of Plenty and helping the organisation support its communities.
+With his background and experience in financial and administrative system support, he enjoys the challenge of assisting Sport Bay of Plenty and helping the organisation support its communities.

-Paul recently took on the role of Chairperson and has been with the board since April 2011.
+Paul has been Chairperson since September 2016 and has been with the board since April 2011.

 Jo came to value sport as part of a healthy lifestyle when her children participated in a variety of physical activities during their primary school years.
 Their activity inspired her to “get off the couch” and take up swimming, biking and running.